Ewa6/quoteable-service/docs/api/subscribers-add-subscriber.md

 ## Sample request body

-This is an example of a JSON object that can be sent in the request body when adding a new subscriber.
+This is an example of a JSON object that you can send in the request body when you add a new subscriber.

 ```js
 {